margo/specification/system-design/specification/margo-management-interface/api-requirements-and-security.md

 > Note: The server MUST use the 'created' value to detect and prevent replay attacks.

 #### Workload Fleet Manager Web-Service
-- On receiving the message from the Device Client, The Workload Fleet Management's web service MUST do the following :
+- On receiving the message from the Device Client, the Workload Fleet Management's web service MUST do the following :
     - It looks up the client certificate from the Client-ID in the API Request URL
-    - The Workload Fleet Management's web service reads the following from the HTTP Request Header :
+    - The Workload Fleet Management's web service reads the following from the HTTP Request Header:
         - Signature-Input
         - Signature
         - Content-Digest (if body is present)
     - Use the Signature-Input in the header to determine which components were signed.
-Reconstruct the Signature Base canonical string using the actual values from the request including the SHA256 encoded content-digest from the received request body
+Reconstruct the Signature Base canonical string using the actual values from the request, including the SHA256 encoded content-digest from the received request body
-    - Then extract the base64-encoded message signature from the Signature header, and also verifies the message signature string using the client's X.509 public-key.
+    - Then extract the base64-encoded message signature from the Signature header and verifies the message signature string using the client's X.509 public-key.
-    - If the message signature in the HTTP Header and the verified message signature match, then the payload is then processed by the Workload Fleet Management's web service.
+    - If the message signature in the HTTP Header and the verified message signature match, then the payload is processed by the Workload Fleet Management's web service.
     - If the two do not match, the Workload Fleet Manager will respond with HTTP Error 401 as given below, and discontinue the session
       ```
       HTTP/1.1 401 Unauthorized